 4) Book & Pay for Casas Online Using Airbnb

 Airbnb: Works in Cuba just as it does everywhere else.
 It has great search functionality and reviews.
 You pay for the room on Airbnb and no money is exchanged with the casa host, aside from extras like breakfasts and drinks.
 The prices for casas on Airbnb are higher than booking directly, but again, you’re paying for convenience.
 Be sure to book as early as possible.
 Booking through Airbnb in Cuba is growing in popularity and most accommodation listed tends to sell out.
-Bonus: Get $20 off your first Airbnb booking by using this link.
+Bonus: Get up to $40 off your first Airbnb booking by using this link.

 Money in Cuba

 There are lots of peculiarities to understand about the currency in Cuba.
 Being prepared and understanding how this all works may save you hundreds of dollars by the end of your trip.